awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-requests.md

    + Choose **Lambda Function** only if your API will be integrated with an AWS Lambda function that you have already created in this account or in another account\.

      To create a new Lambda function in AWS Lambda, to set a resource permission on the Lambda function, or to perform any other Lambda service actions, choose **AWS Service** instead\.
    + Choose **HTTP** if your API will be integrated with an existing HTTP endpoint\.
-For more information, see [Set up HTTP Integrations in API Gateway](setup-http-integrations.md)\.
+For more information, see [Set up HTTP integrations in API Gateway](setup-http-integrations.md)\.
    + Choose **Mock** if you want to generate API responses from API Gateway directly, without the need for an integration backend\.
-For more information, see [Set up Mock Integrations in API Gateway](how-to-mock-integration.md)\.
+For more information, see [Set up mock integrations in API Gateway](how-to-mock-integration.md)\.
    + Choose **AWS Service** if your API will be integrated with an AWS service\.
    + Choose **VPC Link** if your API will use a `VpcLink` as a private integration endpoint\.
-For more information, see [Set up API Gateway Private Integrations](set-up-private-integration.md)\.
+For more information, see [Set up API Gateway private integrations](set-up-private-integration.md)\.

 1. If you chose **Lambda Function**, do the following: